-Prof Jones 9/03 LEARNING CYCLE Page 1 4 Steps of Learning Cycle \Chart From I Preparing II Absorbing Powerpoint III Capturing IV Reviewing and Applying I Preparing Mental: Do Assignments Review syllabus Set learning goals Physical: Get sleep NTS: What brain Foods should Eat right Operational: Supplies on hand I include in my diet?
-Sit in the right part of the class II Absorbing: Listening and Reading What is the difference 1 Listening - Hearing w/ the obj of between hearing and listening?
+1 4 Steps of Learning Cycle

+Chart From I Preparing

+Powerpoint II Absorbing Prepare

+III Capturing Review Learning ABSOF

+IV Reviewing and Applying Capture

+I Preparing

+Mental: Do Assignments

+Review syllabus

+Set learning goals

+NTS: What brain Physical: Get sleep

+Foods should Eat right

+I include in my diet?
+Operational: Supplies on hand

+Sit in the right part of

+· · · · · · · · · · · · · · · · · · · the class

+What is the difference II Absorbing: Listening and Reading

+between hearing 1 Listening - Hearing w/ the obj of

+and listening?
 UNDERSTANDING.

-Focus on what is being said - give the speaker your undivided attention.
-Don't prejudge.
-Find ways of confirming what you just heard is what they intended.
-Eliminate distractions.
-How does Jones signal Look For Signals: Each instructor uses different ways to let you know what is something is important? important: Writing on the board, repetition, change of inflection.
-There are 4 steps to effective learning: Preparing, absorbing, capturing and reviewing.
-Each of these steps must be used continually to be a successful student.
+Focus on what is being said - give the

+speaker your undivided attention.
+Don't

+prejudge.
+Find ways of confirming what you

+just heard is what they intended.
+Eliminate

+distractions.

+How does Jones signal Look for Signals : Each instructor uses

+something is important? different ways to let you know what is

+important: Writing on the boards repetitions

+change of inflection.